spear-sim/spear/docs/getting_started.md

 Depending on your platform, you will need to specify the following path to your `--executable`.

 ```
-Windows: path/to/SpearSim-v0.3.0-Win64-Shipping/SpearSim/Binaries/Win64/SpearSim-Win64-Shipping-Cmd.exe
+Windows: path/to/SpearSim-v0.4.0-Win64-Shipping/SpearSim/Binaries/Win64/SpearSim-Win64-Shipping-Cmd.exe
 macOS:   path/to/SpearSim-Mac-Shipping.app
-Linux:   path/to/SpearSim-v0.3.0-Linux-Shipping/SpearSim.sh
+Linux:   path/to/SpearSim-v0.4.0-Linux-Shipping/SpearSim.sh
 ```

 You will also need to specify the following command-line arguments.

-  - `--scene_id` is the name of the scene you want to navigate around.
-It must be set to one of `debug_0000`, `apartment_0000`, or `kujiale_0000`.
-If you specify `kujiale_0000`, then you also need to specify `--paks_dir` as the directory containing the pak file for that scene.
-We provide links to pak files in our [release notes](https://github.com/isl-org/spear/releases/tag/v0.3.0).
+  - `--scene_id` is the name of the scene you want to navigate around (e.g., `apartment_0000`, `debug_0000`, `kujiale_0000`, `kujiale_0001`, `...`, `warehouse_0000`).
+If you specify a `kujiale` or `warehouse` scene, then you also need to specify `--paks_dir` as the directory containing the pak file for that scene.
+We provide links to pak files in our [release notes](https://github.com/isl-org/spear/releases/tag/v0.4.0).

 The following command-line arguments are optional.